Next Great Save: Sparking Heritage Excitement Nationwide

 Launched on World Heritage Day, April 18, 2024, the Next Great Save competition, now in its second year, offered heritage sites a dynamic opportunity to secure conservation funding.

-Competing for a $50,000 grand prize from Ecclesiastical Insurance, with $10,000 and $5,000 for second and third places, respectively, participants energized the nation.
+Competing for a $50,000 grand prize donated by Ecclesiastical Insurance, with $10,000 and $5,000 for second and third places, respectively, participants energized the nation.
 Public voting from April 18 to May 6, 2024, fueled the excitement, bringing significant benefits to contestants and raising heritage awareness across Canada.

 Highlighting Our History